Mircea-MMXXI/azapy/predocs/Risk_getPositions.md

 *Call:*

 ```
-getPositions(mu, rtype=None, nshares=None, cash=0, ww=None)
+getPositions(nshares=None, cash=0, ww=None, rtype=None, mu=None, mu0=0.,
+             aversion=None, ww0=None, )
 ```

 *Inputs:*

-* `mu` : Rate of reference.
-Its meaning depends on the optimization method.
-For `rtype` set to:
-    - `'Risk'` : `mu` is the targeted portfolio expected rate of returns,
-    - `'Sharpe'` and `'Sharpe2'` : `mu` is the risk-free rate,
-    - `'MinRisk'` and `'InvNRisk'`: `mu` is ignored,
-    - `'RiskAverse'` : `mu` is the risk aversion coefficient $\lambda$.
-* `rtype`: Optimization type.
-If it is not `None`, it will overwrite the value set by the constructor.
+* `nshares` : `panda.Series`, optional
+    Initial number of shares per portfolio component.
+    A missing component
+    entry will be considered 0.
+A `None` value assumes that all components entries are 0.
+The name of the components must be present in the mrkdata.
 The default is `None`.
-* `nshares` : Initial number of shares for each portfolio component.
-The total value of these shares is the value of the invested capital.
-A missing component entry
-will be considered `0`.
-A `None` value assumes that all components entries are `0`.
-The name of the components must be present in the `mrkdata`.
-The default is `None`.
-* `cash` : Additional cash to be added to the capital.
+* `cash` : float, optional
+    Additional cash to be added to the capital.
 A negative entry assumes a reduction in the total capital available for rebalance.
+The total capital cannot be < 0.
     The default is `0`.
+* `ww` : `panda.Series`, optional
+    External overwrite portfolio weights.
-* `ww` : `pd.Series` external portfolio weights.
-If it is not `None` these weights will overwrite the calibrated weights.
+    If it not set to `None` these
+    weights will overwrite the calibrated.
     The default is `None`.
+* `rtype` : str, optional
+    Optimization type.
+If is not `None` it will overwrite the value set by the constructor.
+The default is `None`.
+* `mu` : float, optional
+    Targeted portfolio expected rate of return.
+    Relevant only if `rtype='Risk'`
+    The default is `None`.
+* `mu0` : float, optional
+    Risk-free rate accessible to the investor.
+    Relevant only if `rype='Sharpe'` or `rtype='Sharpe2'`.
+    The default is `0`.
+* `aversion` : float, optional
+    The value of the risk-aversion coefficient.
+    Must be positive.
+Relevant only if `rtype='RiskAvers'`.
+    The default is `None`.
+* `ww0` : list (also `np.array` or `pandas.Series`), optional
+    Targeted portfolio weights
+    Relevant only if `rype='InvNrisk'`.
+    Its length must be equal to the number of symbols in market data.
+    All weights must be >= 0 with sum > 0.
+    If it is a list or a `numpy.array` then the weights are assumed to by in order of rrate.columns.
+If it is a `pandas.Series` then the index should be compatible with the `rrate.columns` or mktdata symbols (same symbols, not necessary in the same order).
+    If it is `None` then it will be set to equal weights.
+    The default is `None`.

-*Returns:* `pd.DataFrame` containing the rolling information.
+*Returns:* `pandas.DataFrame` containing the rolling information.

 Columns: